determined-ai/determined/docs/interfaces/notebooks.rst

 learning models, visualize the behavior of trained models, and manage the training lifecycle of a model manually.
 Determined makes launching and managing notebooks easy.

-Determined Notebooks provide the following benefits:
+Determined notebooks provide the following benefits:

 -  Jupyter Notebooks run in containerized environments on the cluster.
 This makes it easy to manage dependencies using images and virtual environments.
 The HTTP requests are passed through the